tobinata/api-documentation/README.md

     curl -H "content-type:application/json" -X POST --data '{"name":"New School Name"}' -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY" http://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/schools/000000000000000000000000

 Currently, school and user data can be added/edited via the API.
-If you would like to add more, contact your friendly Whetstone Education CTO (Cody).
+If you would like to add more, contact your friendly Whetstone Education CTO (Cody) and he'll open that up.

-####Examples of data for POST requests
+####Examples of data that can be sent via POST requests
 **[School Data](https://github.com/WhetstoneEducation/API/blob/master/EXAMPLE-POST-REQUEST-DATA/school.json)**: /api/v1/schools

 **[User Data](https://github.com/WhetstoneEducation/API/blob/master/EXAMPLE-POST-REQUEST-DATA/user.json)**: /api/v1/users

 ###Deleting Data
 This is obviously a danger zone.
-You probably shouldn't delete anything and, in fact, you can't.
+You probably shouldn't delete anything and, in fact, you can't completely delete anything in this way.
 You can, however, set the archivedAt date for records using the API.
 The easiest way to do that is to send an HTTP DELETE request to a school or user record's endpoint.
-For instance, to archive (i.e., hide in the web interface) a school, you would use this cURL command:
+For instance, to archive (i.e., hide a user in the web interface) a school, you would use this cURL command:

     curl -H "content-type:application/json" -X DELETE -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY" http://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/schools/000000000000000000000000

+You can also archive a user while editing their data by setting the archivedAt field to a JavaScript-style date format that looks like this: 2015-07-11T20:02:12-05:00 but we recommend doing it with a DELETE request, which automatically sets the timestamp.

 ###Examples and Help